Exploring Variational Entanglement Hamiltonians

 We mainly distinguish two types of variational Ansätze in this work.
-The first Ansatz is the BW-like Ansatz, denoted as \BW, which is used in Reference \cite{PhysRevLett.127.170501}.
-As the name suggests, it follows the BW theorem.
-The second Ansatz, \BWV, is used to show a violation of the BW theorem in lattice models.
+The first ansatz is the BW-like ansatz, denoted as \BW, which is used in Reference \cite{PhysRevLett.127.170501}.
+As the name suggests, it follows the BW theorem, i.e., it is a local deformation of the system Hamiltonian.
+The second ansatz, \BWV, is used to show a violation of the BW theorem in lattice models.
 In general, both Ansätze are given by a linear combination

 where $g_i$ is a variational parameter and \hi is a quasi-local few-body operator, which will be referred to as a block.